-George Street
+George Street is a

 George Street today can still boast some fine buildings although modern developers have taken their toll.
 Probably one of the best preserved in it's original state is the shop of George Griffin jeweller and watchmaker.